 The next thing you should do is to start your business email with a short pleasantry.
 Include an opening line that connects you and the recipient of the email.

-This can include a line talking about how you connected with the reader so that they are reminded of your interaction and has the context for your email.
+This can include a line talking about how you connected with the reader so that they are reminded of your interaction and have the context for your email.

 If you wish to keep your business email general, then you can simply wish them by saying something like – I hope you’re well.